Engineered Near and Far Field Optical Response of Dielectric Nanostuctures using Focused Cylindrical Vector Beams: Engineering near and far field optical response of silicon nanospheroids using cylindrical focused beams

-\textbf{Engineering near and far field optical response of silicon nanospheroids using cylindrical focused beams}
+\section{Engineering near and far field optical response of silicon nanospheroids using cylindrical focused beams}

 As shown in the previous sections, it is possible to tune the optical response of a Si sphere or spheroid by changing the polarization of the incident light.
 This includes triggering either electric or magnetic modes using rad-CVB or azi-CVB excitation.
 In addition, it is possible by choosing properly the spheroid dimensions, to tune the intensity and the directivity of the scattered light at a given wavelength.

-For instance, considering the $r=1.15$ prolate spheroid along the $x$-axis illuminated by a 516 nm wavelength radiation, Fig.~\ref{fig:spheroid_rad} and Fig.~\ref{fig:switch} reveal that this wavelength corresponds to the ED resonance in the Gaussian beam case, to the MQ mode in the azi-CVB case, and to an anapole in the rad-CVB case.
-The first one is strongly radiating in the far field while the others are considered dark or nonradiating, thus being invisible at the 516 nm wavelength.

-Another interest in using different Laguerre-Gaussian beams is to modify the electric and magnetic near field intensity distribution, which is an important parameter controlling the excitation of quantum emitters positioned in the vicinity of the nanoantenna.
-The example of Fig.~\ref{fig:switch} shows that the maximum intensity of the electric near field has roughly the same value, but is located at different spatial positions around the spheroid.
-As a consequence, optimizing the nanoantenna - emitter couple needs to position precisely the emitters with respect to the nanostructure, as well as their orientation.
+To illustrate, we consider a spheroid with a deformation ratio $r=1.15$ along the $x$-axis illuminated by a 516 nm wavelength radiation.
+Fig.~\ref{fig:spheroid_rad} and Fig.~\ref{fig:switch} reveal that this wavelength corresponds to the ED resonance in the lin-GB case, to the MQ mode in the azi-CVB case, and to an anapole in the rad-CVB case.
+The first one is strongly radiating in the far-field while the others are considered dark or nonradiating.
+The spheroid should thus be invisible under CVB excitation at the 516 nm wavelength, and not under lin-GB.
+Another interest in using different Laguerre-Gaussian beams is to modify the electric and magnetic near-field intensity distribution, which is an important parameter controlling the excitation of quantum emitters positioned in the vicinity of the nanoantenna \cite{bidault_dielectric_2019, poumirol_unveiling_2020, albella_low-loss_2013}.

-Taking the example of Transition Metal Dichalcogenide (TMD) monolayer wrapped around Si nanostructures \cite{sortino_dielectric_2020, poumirol_unveiling_2020}, the near field hot-spot leading to an increased number of excitons would be located at different positions according to the excitation polarization.
-Thus, in the case of the Gaussian beam, more excitons would be generated in the TMD monolayer on each side of the spheroid along the $x$-axis, while they would be created on each side of the spheroid along the $y$-axis in the rad-CVB case.